-While Raleigh supports efforts for a regional transit system, emphasis must also be placed on improving transit services within the city.
+While Raleigh supports efforts for a regional transit system, emphasis must also be placed on improving transit services within the City.
 Additional transit services will be required to enhance mobility options, reduce vehicle miles traveled, and encourage transit-oriented development around planned transit station areas.
 Transit connections need to be considered for the major trip generators in Raleigh (e.g. Wake Medical Campus, NCSU, downtown Raleigh, Crabtree, the Blue Ridge corridor, Highwoods, etc.).
 Further, enhanced local bus service will be needed to deliver riders to new rail stations, reducing the need to drive to these stations.

 Policies in this section seek to foster increased transit use through the extension of existing lines, the provision of new services, increased frequency of service, and the provision of direct pedestrian and bicycle access to transit station areas.
-Increased transit use will further the city's efforts to become more sustainable and energy efficient.
+Increased transit use will further the City's efforts to become more sustainable and energy efficient.
 Transit and land use will be tightly linked, with transit stations integrated into walkable, transit-oriented developments.
-Plans will be developed for new transit services such as regionalcommuter rail, bus rapid transit (BRT), new bus routes between activity centers, and neighborhood bus service.
+Plans will be developed for new transit services such as regional rail, bus rapid transit (BRT), new bus routes between activity centers, and neighborhood bus service.
 Planned transit facilities are shown in Map T-2.

-See also L.2 Transportation Investments in Section L: Regional and Inter-Jurisdictional Section for related policies.
+See also L.2 Transportation Investments in Element L: Regional and Inter-Jurisdictional Element for related policies.

-The Special Wake County Transit Advisory Commission (STAC) Report Plan
+The Special Transit Advisory Commission (STAC) Report

-The Special The Wake County Board of Commissioners voted to officially adopt the Recommended Wake County Transit Advisory Commission (STAC) was appointed by Plan in June 2016.
-They join the governing boards of the Capital Area MPOMetropolitan Planning Organization and the Durham Chapel Hill Carrboro MPO to reevaluate regional transit options GoTriangle, which approved the plan and develop a regional transit vision plan.
-The Commission's corresponding Transit Governance Interlocal Agreement in May 2016.
-The final report, presented May 2008, covers three major categories of investment-enhanced region wide: increased bus service, eirculators, implementation of bus rapid transit (BRT) and implementation of commuter rail transit.
+The Special Transit Advisory Commission (STAC) was appointed by the Capital Area MPO and the Durham-Chapel Hill-Carrboro MPO to reevaluate regional transit options and develop a regional transit vision plan.
+The Commission's final report, presented May 2008, covers three major categories of investment - enhanced region-wide bus service, circulators, and rail.

-Enhanced region-wideIncreased Bus Service
+Enhanced region-wide bus service

-This would expand bus service throughout the region to connect communities-and bring communities, specifically:

-not presently served by
+This would expand bus service throughout the region to connect communities and bring communities not presently served by transit into a regional transit network.
+Specific elements of this service include: